KadenKowalys/boltz-kinase-encoder/README.md

 A reproducible pilot built from NIH-hosted PubChem assay measurements and NCBI reference sequences.
 It compares ligand-only, target-identity, and sequence baselines with a workflow for adding Boltz-2's exported protein representations.

-> **Current status:** the complete GPU workflow ran on one A100 (Frontenac job 12247627, 8m26s).
+> **Current status:** the complete GPU workflow ran on one A100.
 All 12 proteins produced actual Boltz-2 embeddings, and the downstream regressor was trained and evaluated.
 Imported artifacts and local reproduction checks passed. **RDKit molecule-serialization warnings remain unresolved**; results are a provisional pilot, not a compatibility-certified benchmark.
 Boltz-2 itself was not fine-tuned.

 ![Boltz and baseline benchmark](results/boltz/benchmark.png)